adnovum/gng/docs/index.md

 # Install

+> This command is executed by the RHEL VM installer bootstrap script, it means VMs are pre-installed with gw.

 Run the following command to get started with GNG.
 This command requires that you have sudo privileges and curl.

 ```shell